 Hours: Sunrise to Sunset

-Equestrians are permitted on the north end of the trail, from the Cowichan Valley Regional District-Capital Regional District boundary southwards for 4km.
+Horseback riding is allowed on the northern part of the trail, from the Cowichan Valley Regional District boundary for 4 kilometers south.

 South Section

-If you climb to the top of Mount Braden or scramble up Sugarloaf, you will see green hills stretching in every direction.
-The same park connectivity that benefits far-roaming wildlife allows hikers, cyclists and equestrians the opportunity to access other protected areas.
-From this park, you can travel to Sea to Sea Regional Park, Sooke Mountain Provincial Park, and Mount Wells Regional Park.
-With multiple summits, long distance trails, and connectivity to other parks, countless adventures can start from this location.
+If you hike to the top of Mount Braden or climb Sugarloaf, you’ll see green hills in all directions.
+The park’s connectivity benefits wildlife and allows hikers, cyclists, and horseback riders to access other protected areas.
+From here, you can reach Sea to Sea Regional Park, Sooke Mountain Provincial Park, and Mount Wells Regional Park.
+With multiple summits and long trails, this location offers many opportunities for adventure.

 Amenities